-LJ: It’s true that crime prevention is one of the main drivers for companies to invest in CCTV, but there are plenty of other reasons as to why you might employ the technology.
-These range from safety of your employees, clients and visitors, through keeping an eye on health and safety such as on manufacturing plants, to protecting your stock.
+It’s true that crime prevention is one of the main drivers for companies to invest in CCTV, but there are plenty of other reasons why you might employ the technology.
+These range from the safety of your employees, clients and visitors, through keeping an eye on health and safety such as on manufacturing plants, to protecting your stock.

-So, what are the top reasons companies and public services organisations adopt CCTV?
+What are the top reasons companies adopt CCTV?

-LJ: Safety is a big priority for a lot of companies and CCTV is a very useful tool to have.
+Safety is a big priority for a lot of companies and CCTV is a very useful tool to have.
 For instance, university campuses like to deploy it to keep students safe as they cross the site, particularly at night.
 Universities can have upwards of 700 cameras to survey a 60+ acre site.
 The goal is to provide 90%+ coverage to significantly improve the ‘eyes and ears’ of the security team and the overall confidence students have in safety.
 We worked with Aston University to do just that, using over 550 cameras across their campus

-Similarly, hospitals could have CCTV in place to ensure staff safety or for exceptional circumstances where prisoner patients are admitted for example.
+Similarly, hospitals such as Kidderminster Hospital have CCTV in place to ensure staff safety or for exceptional circumstances where prisoner patients are admitted for example.

 Then there are more industrial uses.
 Manufacturers use cameras to maintain high levels of health and safety by ensuring machinery isn’t causing a risk, and that operators working on their own are safe.

 It’s also useful for managing people flows.
-So, we work with a number of private and public companies that like to use it in their foyers to help manage who is coming in and out of their buildings, including The Greater Birmingham & Solihull Institute of Technology (GBSIoT).
-In the same way they use it on gates to manage what vehicles are entering and leaving their site.
+We work with a number of private and public companies that use it in their foyers to help manage who is coming in and out of their buildings, including The Greater Birmingham & Solihull Institute of Technology (GBSIoT).
+In the same way, they use it on gates to manage what vehicles are entering and leaving their site.
 This can also be useful if there is an incident because management teams can track back and piece together a train of events to establish what happened and prevent it from happening again.

 We’ve also worked with companies that need to keep products safe.
-One of our customers produces material that is stored outside, so the plant is likely to be targeted by criminals or opportunists.
-Using a thermal imaging curtain around the site, system alerts are sent to the management teams when there is unusual activity and the curtain is breached.
-It also monitors trucks coming in and going off site.
+Persimmon Homes produces material that is stored outside, so their own factory is likely to be targeted by criminals or opportunists.
+Using a thermal imaging curtain around the site, system alerts are sent to the management teams and remote monitoring partner when there is unusual activity and the curtain is breached.
+It also monitors trucks coming in and going off-site.

-Are different technologies better suited to different scenarios?
+Are different CCTV technologies better suited to different scenarios?

 Finally, thermal imaging cameras are very useful if you have a site where there may be night-time activity.
 We talked about the use of thermal cameras to create a perimeter that when crossed triggers an alert, when they are combined with static cameras you can build a more complete record of what is happening at various points on the site to ensure maximum surveillance.

-LJ: We encourage our clients to consider how they keep their CCTV solutions resilient and free from down time, so recommend a closed network system.
-That way, if there is a wider network outage, such as the main company network is down, the cameras aren’t affected.
-This sort of measure, coupled with our NSI Gold Accreditation, ensures that the security system is installed to the highest NCP104 standard.
+We encourage our clients to consider how they keep their CCTV solutions resilient and free from downtime, so the option of a closed network system is available.
+That way, if there is a wider network outage, such as the main company network being down, the cameras aren’t affected.
+This sort of measure, coupled with our NSI Gold Accreditation, ensures that all security systems we install are to the highest NCP104 standard.